354th Fighter Wing: A-7D Corsair II era

 On 1 November 1970, the 355 TFS was reactivated and was reassigned to the 354 TFW, being the first Myrtle Beach squadron to be equipped with A-7D's.

 The 4456th Tactical Fighter Squadron was activated as placeholder unit on 15 January 1971 to receive new A-7D aircraft.
 On 15 May 1971, the 356 TFS returned from Misawa AB Japan, and was reassigned to the 354 TFW, absorbing the assets of the 4556th TFS which was inactivated.

 On 15 July 1971, the 353 TFS returned from Torrejon AB, Spain, and was reassigned to the 354 TFW, receiving its complement of A-7D's.
 The 511th TFS was inactivated and redesignated the 354th TFS at Davis–Monthan AFB, Arizona as part of the 355th TFW's reactivation.

 Initially, separate tail codes were assigned to the various squadrons of the wing.
-These were: 353 TFS "MN", 355 TFS "MR" and 356 TFS "MB".
+These were: 353 TFS "MR", 355 TFS "MB" and 356 TFS "MN".
 In 1972, the squadron tail codes were abolished and all 354 TFW standardized on "MB" for Myrtle Beach AFB.
 Squadrons were identified by a painted color stripe on the tail of the aircraft, red for the 353d, blue for the 355th and green for the 356th.

 On 15 May 1972 the 4554th Tactical Fighter Replacement Squadron was activated as a training squadron.
 The T-33's and T-29 were assigned for this mission.
 The 4554th was inactivated on 15 October 1975 and its aircraft sent to the Aerospace Maintenance and Regeneration Center.

 However, the 354 TFW did not remain long at Myrtle Beach AFB.
 In September 1972 the wing split into Rear and Advanced echelons.
 The 353 and 355 TFSs deployed 72 A-7D's to Korat Royal Thai AFB, Thailand, while the 356 TFS remained at Myrtle Beach.
 This was the first combat deployment of the A-7D into Southeast Asia.
 This operation was known as Constant Guard VI.

 The 354 TFW (Advanced) commenced combat operations from Korat on 16 October 1972.
 In addition to the deployment to Korat, a small number of personnel from the 354th were deployed to Bien Hoa Air Base South Vietnam where they performed turnaround service on A-7Ds through 11 February 1973.

 From Korat, the 354th interdicted lines of communications to halt the flow of North Vietnamese supplies to enemy units in South Vietnam, provided close air support to ground troops, and escorted surface ship convoys up the Mekong River to Phnom Penh, Cambodia.
 In November 1972, the 354th took over the Combat Search and Rescue role formerly assigned to the A-1 "Sandy" aircraft, and during the Linebacker II campaign assisted in 22 rescues of downed airmen while simultaneously flying over 4,000 combat sorties.
 The wing earned the Presidential Unit Citation for its Vietnam war service from September 1972 through January 1973.